-In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia) and Sector Network Governance Asia (SNGA).
+In order to promote greater collaboration with similar thematic relevance, TUEWAS has set up joint work clusters with other networks in the region, namely Sector Network Natural Resources and Rural Development Asia (SNRD Asia and the Pacific) and Sector Network Governance Asia (SNGA).
 As a result, more than 150 individuals are actively involved and its Secretariat is located in Bangkok.

 To learn more about the different focus areas, please click on the following:

 Transformation – Urban Opportunities – Climate Change (TUrbOCliC)

 Urban governance, low carbon development, energy effi ciency in buildings, urban resilience, inclusive cities,localising SDGs, vertical governance integration, urban nexus, metropolitan governance, climate finance decentralised, and capacity development

 The work of TUEWAS is governed by a Steering Group.
 This consists of TUEWAS Spokesperson, representatives from sectoral and regional departments from headquarters and Working Group Speakers.
 The day-to-day work of the network is coordinated and supported by the Secretariat which is based in Bangkok, Thailand.